CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 ### Task 3 - Change Group Membership to Test Synchronization

+In this task, you will modify the membership of the test groups created earlier to confirm that changes in group membership are properly reflected in Microsoft Entra ID after synchronization.

 1. This task continues from where the previous task left off in LON-DC1.
 In the **Active Directory Users and Computers** window, in the console tree under **Adatum.com**, the **Research** organizational unit is still selected.
 In the detail pane on the right, double-click the **Research** security group.

 2. In the **Research Properties** window, select the **Members** tab to view the members of this group.